-- Innovation and the transfer of skills in the early modern period
+- innovation, the dissemination of design sources and the transfer of skills in the early modern period

-- The roles of women and minorities in British urban manufacturing industries
+- roles of women and minorities in British urban manufacturing industries

 - immigrant communities in early modern London